-Remind employees to bring in their own food as food preparation in kitchens will not be permitted.
 3.Employees with severe chronic or underlying health condition / over the age of 70 Severe illness if infected.
 Long term sickness absence.
 Risk of non-compliance with government guidance.
-5 5 25 Eliminate the risk by allowing employees to continue to work from home in accordance with government guidance Completion of the Individual Health Screening Tool for all staff to identify those who need to remain at home To sideration should also be given to staff from the BAME community who, depending on role and task, may be at increased risk.
+5 5 25 Eliminate the risk by allowing employees to continue to workfrom home in accordance with government guidance Completion of the Individual Health Screening Tool for all staffto identify those who need to remain at home Table 1 Sisk cannot be mitigated any further by the employer apart from instruct staff to remain at home until further guidance in relation to prevalence of the pandemic and risk.
+Other adjustments may be required and given to st from the BAME community who, based on research may be at increased risk.
 Specific line manager guidance has been developed on this topic.
 Guidance on working from home may change with updates to Government guidance.
-4.Expectant mothers, those with underlying conditions and those over the age of 70 Unknown impact to the unborn baby.
+(See section 1) 4.Expectant mothers, those with underlying conditions and those over the age of 70 Unknown impact to the unborn baby.
 Severe illness to the mother if immune compromised due to pregnancy or other associated health condition.
 Likelihood of more severe illness for those in the older category.
 Data identifies this to significantly increase over the age of 70.
-5 4 20 Eliminate the risk by allowing them to continue to work from home if possible, in accordance with government guidance.
-As above If not possible: Isolate the employee by providing separated workspace away from others Minimise the time spent in the workplace Enable employee to work at different times/shifts to others Consider timetabling breaks to avoid contact with others Specific advice on 'Age' has been produced as part of the revised staff and line manager resource 5.Employees with visual, hearing or mobility impairments Employee may be less adept at moving quickly; may not see or hear clearly; to help them avoid other people.
+5 4 20 Eliminate the risk by allowing them to continue to work from home.
+As above If not possible: Isolate the employee by providing separated workspace away from others Minimise the time spent in the workplace Enable employee to work at different times/shifts to others Consider timetabling breaks to avoid contact with others Specific advice on 'Age' has been produced as part of the revised staff and line manager resource Guidance on working from home may change with updates to Government guidance.
+4 4 4 Guidance on working from home may change with updates to Government guidance.
+5.Employees with visual, hearing or mobility impairments and other disabilities.
+Employee may be less adept at moving quickly; may not see or hear clearly; to help them avoid other people.
 May need assistance to evacuate a building which breaches social distancing.
 May need assistance to carry out certain tasks which breaches social distancing.
 May struggle with communication if face coverings are worn - lip reading for hearing impaired.
 4 3 12 Existing or new requirements for a Personal Emergency Evacuation Procedure (PEEP) is included in the Individual Health Screening Tool for all staff.
-Review any existing PEEP or ensure a new one is completed where required Eliminate the risk by enabling continued work from home if possible Reduce the risk by ensuring special needs are considered in all areas the employee may need to use Ensure suitable access and egress Ensure pathways, one-way systems etc are wide enough to allow for wheelchairs Ensure sidabled toilets available nearby and regularly cleaned Ensure safe emergency evacuation without the need for a buddy in close proximity Clear signage re the continuing use of lifts for those staff/students who need to as part of the management of an underlying health condition - even if one way flows and specific use of stairs and lifts has been implemented.
+Review any existing PEEP or ensure a new one is completed where required Eliminate the risk by enabling continued work from home Reduce the risk by ensuring special needs are considered in all areas the employee may need to use Ensure suitable access and egress Ensure pathways, one-way systems etc are wide enough to allow for wheelchairs Ensure disabled toilets available nearby and regularly cleaned Ensure safe emergency evacuation without the need for a buddy in close proximity Clear signage re the continuing use of lifts for those staff/students who need to as part of the management of an underlying health condition-even if one way flows and specific use of stairs and lifts has been implemented.
 If safe evacuation cannot be provided, then employee must continue to work from home.

-This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020.
+This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020 and last updated on 6 January 2021.